Boris Johnson lives in a property linked to a wealthy Tory donor - ExBulletin

 Boris Johnson lives in a property owned by the wife of a wealthy Tory donor in one of London’s most exclusive areas, it has been reported.

-Since leaving office, the Daily Mirror has said the former prime minister has resided at the Knightsbridge property around the corner from Harrods, owned by Lady Carole Bamford, the wife of JCB tycoon Lord Bamford.
+Since leaving office, the Daily Mirror has said the former Prime Minister has been residing at the Knightsbridge property, around the corner from Harrods, owned by Lady Carole Bamford, the wife of JCB tycoon Lord Bamford.

 In his entry in the Register of Members’ Interests, Mr Johnson declared the use as a concession of the accommodation for me and my family provided by Lady Carole worth an estimated £10,000 a month for three months from the beginning of September.